openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 **Commit, Uncommit Enclave Memory**

-When a page in COMMIT_ON_DEMAND allocations is accessed, a page fault occurs if the page was not yet commited.
+When a page in COMMIT_ON_DEMAND allocations is accessed, a page fault occurs if the page was not yet committed.
 The EMM will perform EACCEPT to commit the EPC page on page fault after OS doing EAUG.

 The clients can also call the EMM commit API, sgx_mm_commit, to proactively